My Research

 I'm an observational astronomer whose research all depends on multiwavelengh data from multiple observatories, so I'm very grateful to have had the opportunity to observe with, or use data from, some of the most powerful telescopes on (and off) the planet.
 I rely in particular on observations from the best submillimeter telescopes in existence, including the James Clerk Maxwell Telescope (JCMT), the Atacama Large Millimeter/submillimeter Array (ALMA), and the NOrthern Extended Millimeter Array (NOEMA).
 I also use data from the James Webb Space Telescope (JWST), which is already revealing populations of galaxies formed when the Universe was less than 500 million years old.

 I have had the chance to observe both remotely and in person with the Keck I and II telescopes in Hawaii, especially with the MOSFIRE spectrograph.
-I use MOSFIRE to spectroscopically measure the redshifts of DSFGs from bright nebular emission lines.
+I use MOSFIRE to measure very accurate distances to galaxies by detecting bright redshifted emission lines via spectroscopy.

 ALMA (nrao)